-A legal guardian is an adult who is chosen by a court or a dependant’s will to make decisions on behalf of an individual who cannot make decisions for him or herself, usually a minor but sometimes an adult with special needs.
+A legal guardian is an adult who is chosen by a court or a dependent's will to make decisions on behalf of an individual who cannot make decisions for him or herself, usually a minor but sometimes an adult with special needs.
 Parents may even establish guardianship over their child’s estate in some instances, particularly when a minor comes into a large amount of money.
-The Guardianship Overview section includes articles covering the basics of guardianship; the types of decisions a guardian typically makes; common reasons for the appointment of guardians; the process of establishing guardianship; the difference between testamentary and temporary guardianship; and more.
+In fact, an adult relative or family friend, a child-protective agency, or if the child is over a certain age, the infant (child), can petition the court to be appointed as the guardian or standby guardian of a child.
+The Guardianship Overview section includes articles covering the basics of guardianship, the types of decisions a guardian typically makes, common reasons for the appointment of guardians, the process of establishing guardianship, the difference between testamentary and temporary guardianship, and more.

 The law deems us to be of full legal capacity when we reach age 18, unless we’re incapacitated for some reason other than insufficient age.
 And we’re presumed to be competent until a court decides otherwise.
 There are a number of possible reasons for pursuing guardianship such as access to medical information and doctors, ensuring educational obligations are met by school districts (which can extend beyond age 18), access to funds or income sources, and protection against improper contracts or purchases, to name a few.
 If you're caring for a child, you may not have considered establishing a legal guardianship, but it's an important step towards ensuring that the laws work for you in protecting the child's best interest.